How Ice Cream Is Made

 Meanwhile, combine remaining ingredients in medium saucepan; mix

 well.
 Bring to a boil.
-Reduce heat; simmer for 30 almanac.
+Reduce heat; simmer for 30 minutes.

 on each side.
 Serve ribs with additional sauce.